Tel Hanaton: Iron Age

-Most Bronze Age tels were forced by increasing populations to expand beyond their hilltops during the Iron (Israelite) age, protected by retaining walls built further out encompassing a greater area.
-In these cases the former Tel forms the acropolis of the expanded city.

-Hanaton could not expand in this manner as its immediately surrounding land was subject to months-long flooding following winter rains and drainage technology of the period did not allow for drying up such land.
+The Transitional LB IIB/Iron IA was marked by a destruction layer found on the eastern slope.

 Kingdom of Israel

+The Iron Age IIA (10th century BCE), Hanaton was part of the Kingdom of Israel (Samaria).

+Assyrian period

-In Iron Age II, Hanaton is mentioned in records at Nineveh, the capital of the Neo-Assyrian Empire as one of five Israelite cities totally destroyed by Tiglath-pileser III, King of Assyria, in the campaign of conquest of the northern Kingdom of Israel between 724-722 BC.
+Hanaton is mentioned in records at Nineveh, the capital of the Neo-Assyrian Empire as one of five Israelite cities totally destroyed by Tiglath-pileser III, King of Assyria (r.
+745–727 BC), in the campaign of conquest of the northern Kingdom of Israel between 734-732 BC.
+In 734 BCE, he campaigned along the Philistine coast to cut off Egyptian support.
+Between 733–732 BCE he turned inland, capturing Galilee, Gilead, and the Sharon plain.
+These regions were annexed roughly two-thirds of Israel’s territory, converting them into Assyrian provinces (Magidu, Du'ru, and Gal'azu).
+Pekah was assassinated and replaced by Hoshea, who ruled a significantly diminished state as an Assyrian vassal.

 Classical Age

-Restricted in this manner from expansion, the city, whilst never abandoned through to the Roman Period, and unable to expand to the size of Hellenistic period cities, continually declined and was replaced as a major trading and urban centre by nearby Sepphoris which was established on the ridge a few kilometres to the south east.
+Restricted in this manner from expansion, the city, whilst never abandoned through to the Roman period, and unable to expand to the size of Hellenistic period cities, continually declined and was replaced as a major trading and urban centre by nearby Sepphoris, which was established on the ridge a few kilometres to the south east.

-Early Arab and Crusader periods
+Early Muslim and Crusader periods

-During the Early Arab Period, the site became a small agricultural village named Hotsfit, a name which survived into the Crusader Period.
+During the Early Muslim period, the site became a small agricultural village named Hotsfit, a name which survived into the Crusader period.